zkLogin wallet API

 Overview

-zkLogin is a Sui primitive that allows users to transact on Sui using the OAuth login flows they're familiar with, eliminating the friction of handling cryptographic keys or remembering mnemonics. zkLogin can be thought of as a two-factor authentication scheme, since sending a transaction requires both a credential from a recent OAuth login and a salt not managed by the OAuth provider.
-To learn more, see Mysten's zkLogin doc.
+zkLogin is a Sui primitive that allows users to transact on Sui using the OAuth login flows they're familiar with, eliminating the friction of handling cryptographic keys or remembering mnemonics. zkLogin can be thought of as a two-factor authentication scheme, since sending a transaction requires both a credential from a recent OAuth login and a salt managed by someone other than the OAuth provider (in this case, Shinami).
+To learn more, see the Sui Foundation's zkLogin doc..

 Use Cases